matthewheck17/Logical-Dump/README.md

 # Logical-Dump
-Will perform full dump or logical dump of a file system of files not previously backed up
+Project backs up a file system to a backup file.
+If it is the first backup, a full backup will be created.
+Once a backup has been created, only the files that have been edited since the last backup will be backed up in the case of an additional backup.